 The statement of what is significant and unreasonable should address chloride concentration isocontour location that is significant and unreasonable for the whole subbasin.
+The subbasin cannot set an SMC outside its own boundary.
 Example statements of what might be considered significant and unreasonable chloride concentration isocontours were provided in the presentation at the previous Subbasin Committee meeting.
-It may be difficult to justify allowing additional seawater intrusion, or even just maintaining the current isocontour location.